American Samoa at the 1994 Winter Olympics

 American Samoa sent a delegation to compete at the 1994 Winter Olympics in Lillehammer, Norway from February 12–27, 1994.
 This was the territory's first, and until the 2022 Winter Olympics, only Winter Olympics they have competed in.
 The delegation consisted of two athletes, Faauuga Muagututia and Brad Kiltz, who competed in the two-man bobsleigh event where they finished 39th.

 Background

 The American Samoa National Olympic Committee was recognized by the International Olympic Committee on January 1, 1987, and the territory made its Olympic debut the next year at the 1988 Seoul Olympics in South Korea.
-They have competed in every Summer Olympics since, but have only participated in the Winter Olympic Games this once, in 1994 in Lillehammer.
+They have competed in every Summer Olympics since, but have only participated in the Winter Olympic Games this once, in 1994 in Lillehammer, as well as in 2022 in Beijing.
 For the 1994 Winter Olympics, the territory's delegation consisted of one two-man bobsleigh team.
 Faauuga Muagututia was chosen as the flag bearer for the opening ceremony.

 Competitors

 The following is the list of number of competitors in the Games.